Welcome to California Coast Family Practice!

 If you struggle to get a full breath of air, especially during physical activity, it could be because of asthma.
 At California Coast Family Practice in Atascadero, California, adult medicine specialist Cameron Grant, DNP, FNP, MPH, MSN, and his exceptional staff offer highly effective asthma treatments to help you breathe easier.
+Our clinician, Cameron Grant DNP, is a Nurse Practitioner who operates under the supervision and guidance of Dr. Dustin Bernard D.O.
 Call the office to schedule an appointment or book one online today.

 Asthma is an ongoing condition that affects your breathing.
 It causes your airways to swell, narrow, and often produce extra mucus, making breathing more difficult.
 Asthma often accompanies seasonal allergies and can cause extreme breathing problems in some cases.
 See the California Coast Family Practice specialists at the first sign of breathing challenges.